davecurryco/mystic-spheres/RuinsOfLahoor.md

 In the center of the chamber is a obelisk-like pedestal of alabaster four feet high carved on all four sides with an inscription in a bizarre, flowing script.
 The script is written in an extinct language, but _comprehend languages_ or similar magic will reveal that it reads:

 _May that which is hidden stay concealed and they who are asleep, may they wake not.
-In the name of Yaggoth and of Geb-Asar and of Nyalzarid of the Void may these things be until the end of days._
+In the name of Yaggoth and of Geb-Asar and of Nyalzarid of the Void may these things be until the Day Appointed._

 The peak of the obelisk is flat and is covered by a hollow crystal pyramid, beneath which is a fist-sized lump of rock, black and pitted, but glittering with flecks of greenish-silver metal.
 The crystal cover is not trapped and can be easily lifted from the pedistal.
 The rock does not radiate magic, but it is far heavier (20 lbs.) than its size would suggest.
 This is because it is actually a meteorite containing _abditumite_, an extra-terrestrial metal.
 A character that uses _detect magic_, _identify_ or similar divination magic on the rock must make a DC 18 Charisma saving throw or be stunned for 1d4 rounds as the magic reverberates on itself in a sort of feedback squawk.
 A creature that carries or wears the rock cannot be targeted by _scry_ or similar divination magic.
 The pedestal and cover serve as a sort of amplifier for this effect, extending the protection from divination magic to a radius of 20 feet.